Erik Oleson: Early life

 Oleson got his first real break at age 13, when James L. Brooks' Broadcast News filmed on location in his Virginia hometown.
 He snuck onto the set and the crew, taken by his enthusiasm for filmmaking, made him a set mascot.
-Oleson then went on to work on the production crews of numerous feature films as well as being a working commercials director while attending the film program at NYU’s Tisch School of the Arts, from which he graduated in 1995.
+Oleson then went on to work on the production crews of numerous feature films as well as being a working commercials director while attending the film program at New York University Tisch School of the Arts, from which he graduated in 1995.

 Career

 Prior to breaking in as a writer, Oleson was a professional reader for luminaries including Kathleen Kennedy, Chris Columbus and Jeffrey Katzenberg.

 His first writing credit was on the Canadian/American drama Andromeda.
 Oleson went on to write for such series as The Agency, Jack & Bobby, E-Ring, Kings, Chase, The Mob Doctor, Crisis, Unforgettable, Arrow, and The Man in the High Castle.

 Daredevil

 In October 2017, it was reported that Oleson would serve as the showrunner for season 3 of Daredevil.
-The review aggregator website Rotten Tomatoes reported a 97% "certified fresh" approval rating based on 65 reviews, with an average rating of 8.10/10.
+The review aggregator website Rotten Tomatoes reported a 97% approval rating based on 65 reviews, with an average rating of 8.10/10.

 Oleson was working on the show's fourth season before its abrupt cancellation.